An extension of the Moran process using type-specific connection graphs

 \begin{proof} We present the following algorithm.
 First, we find the constant $c$ by checking every edge of the resident graph and exhaustively finding the maximum ratio of adjacent nodes' degrees in $O(n^3)$ time.
-If and only if our $r$ is greater than $2c \left(1+\frac{2}{n-5}\right)$, we simulate the Moran process where residents have some given undirected graph and mutants have the clique graph.
-We compute the proportion of simulations that reached fixation for $N=\left\ceil{2 \epsilon^{-2} \ln 16\right}$ simulation runs with maximum number $T=\left\ceil{8r n^2 N (r-c)^{-1} \right}$ of steps each.
-In case of simulations that do not reach absorption in the $T$-th step, the simulation stops and returns an error value.
+If and only if $r$ is greater than $2c \left(1+\frac{1}{n-2}\right)$, we simulate the Moran process where residents have the given undirected graph and mutants have the clique graph.
+We compute the proportion of simulations that reached fixation for $N=\left\ceil{2 \epsilon^{-2} \ln 16\right}$ simulation runs with maximum number $T=\left\ceil{e \frac{r}{r-c} n^2 \ln (8N) \right}$ of steps each.
+In case the simulation has not reached absorption by the $T$-th step, it stops and returns an error value.

 Also, each transition of the Moran process can be simulated in $O(1)$ time.
 This is possible if we keep track of the resident and mutant nodes in an array, thus choose the reproducing node in constant time.
 Further, we can pick the offspring node in constant time by running a breadth-first search for each graph before the simulations start, storing the neighbours of each node for the possible node types (resident and mutant) in arrays.
 Hence the total running time is $O(n^3 + NT)$, which is polynomial in $n$ and $\epsilon^{-1}$ as required by the FPRAS definition.